cgmartin/angular-spa-browserify-example/README.md

 * Notification module for "toast"-like messaging.
 * Unit testing examples with karma/mocha/chai/sinon/proxyquireify.
 * Custom LESS bootstrap & font-awesome builds.
-* No Bower dependencies!
+* No Bower!
 All dependencies are bundled from npm using browserify.

 ## Installation